Hunternif/JGitVersion/README.md

 As I was working with a team on a project using Git, I decided to somehow automate labeling builds like `projectname-1.0.3.516`.
 With SVN this is easily achieved as each revision has its ordinal number, but in Git a revision is instead indentified by a SHA hash, and branching is used commonly and extensively, which further complicates things.
 So I searched around on StackOverflow and composed the following workflow:

 * Any "milestone" version changes (i.e. first 2 or 3 numbers) are set manually via tags on branch `master`.
-* Each commit subsequent to the tag adds to the build number.
-(Only for tags on `master`.)
+* Each commit on the current branch subsequent to the last tag on `master` adds to the build number.
 * If building from a separate branch, its name should be included in the version.

 > Example: